Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Attention

 Similarly, if you have an outdoor cat that is being kept inside at night, they may feel trapped and frustrated and are making noises because they want to go outside.
-There also may be something wrong with their litter box, and they may want to go outside to relieve themselves.
+There also may be something wrong with their litter box, and they may want to go outside to relieve themselves, if their litter box hasn’t been adequately cleaned or you changed the litter material to something they disapprove of.

 6. Cognitive Dysfunction Syndrome (CDS)

-CDS tends to affect senior cats but can affect younger felines too.
+CDS tends to affect senior cats but can affect younger felines, too.
 It affects their normal cognitive function and abilities.
-Unfortunately, the disease is not easy to diagnose — all cat owners know how strange their cats can be at times!
-If your cat seems disorientated and confused and has changed their normal routine, such as being up more at night and making weird noises, these can be symptoms of cognitive decline.
+Unfortunately, the disease is not easy to diagnose.
+If your cat seems disoriented and confused and has changed their regular routine, such as being up more at night and making weird noises, seeming lost, staring into blank space, losing the interest in playing or food and water, toileting outside of the litter box, and others, they may suffer from cognitive decline.
+Some of the signs that may be attributed to CDS may also occur in case of other underlying medical health issues, and your cat should be checked out by the vet.

 Ask a Vet In Real Time!